 Supervision of an immediate family member by another is specifically prohibited.
-For this subparagraph, immediate family member is defined as an employee's spouse, domestic partner, child, stepchild, parent, stepparent, sibling, stepsibling, grandchild, grandparent, great-grandparent, aunt, uncle, niece, nephew, first cousin, mother-in-law, father-in law, sister-in-law, brother-in-law, or member of the employee's household.parent, grandparent, brother, sister, spouse, parent in law, sister in law, sister in law, stepparent, or child.
+For this subparagraph, immediate family member is defined as an employee's spouse, domestic partner, child, stepchild, parent, stepparent, sibling, stepsibling, grandchild, grandparent, greatgrandparent, aunt, uncle, niece, nephew, first cousin, mother-in-law, father-in law, sister-in-law, brother-in-law, or member of the employee's household.